hep-gc/glint-service/README.md

 * you will be prompted for your sudo password

-* you will be prompted for you openstack admin password ~5 mins into install:: (unless it was already setup in the environment,

-i.e. you executed user@glint$  source openstack-admin.rc   #before sudo python glint_setup.py install
+* you will be prompted for you openstack admin password ~5 mins into install:: (unless it was already setup in the environment: i.e. you executed user@glint$  source openstack-admin.rc   #before sudo python glint_setup.py install)